gares/iris/ProofMode.md

   spatial, it will be consumed.

 - `[H1 ..
 Hn]` and `[H1 ..
 Hn //]` : generate a goal for the premise with the
   (spatial) hypotheses `H1 ...
-Hn` and all persistent hypotheses.
+Hn` and all intuitionistic hypotheses.
 The spatial hypotheses among `H1 ...
 Hn` will be consumed, and will not be available for subsequent goals.
 Hypotheses prefixed with a `$` will be framed in the goal for the premise.
 The pattern can be terminated with a `//`, which causes `done` to be called to close the goal (after framing).
 - `[-H1 ...
 Hn]` and `[-H1 ...
 Hn //]` : the negated forms of the above
   patterns, where the goal for the premise will have all spatial premises except `H1 ..
 Hn`.